BRISC Claims Bordereaux AnALYST

 How does Brisc handle different claims bordereaux formats?

-Brisc’s Claims Bordereaux Agent recognizes the structure of each incoming file and applies the correct mapping configuration automatically.
+Brisc’s Claims Bordereaux Analyst recognizes the structure of each incoming file and applies the correct mapping configuration automatically.
 When a new format variation arrives, business users configure the mapping directly — no engineering tickets or development work required.
 The agent handles header normalization, field mapping, status code remapping (e.g., converting partner-specific status labels to your Open/Closed/Re-Open convention), financial field validation as ITD values, and deduplication.
 Exceptions are flagged with explanations before any data reaches your claims system.

 What happens when a new program partner sends a format we haven’t seen?